faanross/firestarter/README.md

-## devlog overview
+## DEVLOG OVERVIEW
-### set-up basic listener, router, handler
+### Set-up Basic Listener, Router, Handler
-- implement HTTP/1.1 clear listener
+- Implement HTTP/1.1 clear listener
-- implement Chi router
+- Implement Chi router
-- implement simple route
+- Implement simple route
-- implement simple handler
+- Implement simple handler

-### implement listener factory
+### Implement Listener Factory
-- capable of producing multiple listeners
+- Capable of producing multiple listeners

 ### Implement Stop()
-- add a `listeners` slice pointer to keep track of all listeners
+- Add a `listeners` slice pointer to keep track of all listeners
-- add a Stop() method to listener to give us ability to intentionally shut down listener
+- Add a Stop() method to listener to give us ability to intentionally shut down listener
 - `listeners` can be iterated through to shut down all listeners

-### Graceful shutdown
+### Graceful Shutdown
-- use context + sig term to ensure shutting down server gracefully exits all listeners
+- Use context + sig term to ensure shutting down server gracefully exits all listeners
-- also integrate wait group into listener start goroutines to ensure proper synchronization during shutdown
+- Also integrate wait group into listener start goroutines to ensure proper synchronization during shutdown

 ### Implement Abstract Factory + H2C
 - Create ability for more protocols in a generic manner using abstract factory